L&YR Barton Wright 4-4-0: Design and construction

 Locomotive superintendent William Barton Wright ordered the first eight of the type in 1879 from Sharp, Stewart and Company for the Hellifield−Chatburn line.

 Sharp Stewart supplied a further 16 in 1881 with Neilson and Company supplying 20 in 1883 and 10 in 1884, the latter having Joy valve gears.
 The final batches Barton Wright batches went back to link motion: 20 from Kitson and Company in 1885 and 20 from Vulcan Foundry up to 1886.
-Following Barton Wright's resignation and John Aspinall's appointment, the final 16 ordered from Vulcan Foundry delivered in 1887 had 4-inch longer wheelbases between the driving wheels, Timmis springs on the eight axles, and bogie wheels reduced to 3 ft 0 in permitting straight main frames and a horizontal grate.
+Following Barton Wright's resignation and John Aspinall's appointment, the final 16 ordered from Vulcan Foundry delivered in 1887 had 4 in longer coupled wheelbases, Timmis springs on the eight axles, and bogie wheels reduced to 3 ft 0 in to permit straight main frames and a horizontal grate.

 Thirty-six L&YR Class 2 locomotives were produced.
 Subsequent developments based on the design were the Aspinall L&YR Class 2, of which 30 were ordered from Beyer, Peacock and Company with Joy valve gears and 160 psi boilers, as well as other variations, and the L&YR Class 3 with 7 ft 3 in driving wheels.